 When you’re being bullied, it can feel like it’s never going to stop.
 And it can feel so lonely.
 But you are not the only one, and you do have options you can try out which might help:

-- Get advice online – check out the tips, films and links below.
+- Get advice online – check out our tips, films and links below.

 - Talk to a friend or your parents/carers – bottling up your feelings can make you feel worse.